 Quick Overview of Australian Government Bodies

-• Plain English meaning: Any government, agency, or authority of the Commonwealth, or an Australian state or territory.
+- Meaning: Any government, agency, or authority of the Commonwealth, or an Australian state or territory.

-• Why it matters in AML CTF compliance: This term appears in legal definitions and obligations, and it affects how you treat documents, verification, information sharing, and regulatory engagement.
+- Why it matters in AML CTF compliance: This term appears in legal definitions and obligations, and it affects how you treat documents, verification, information sharing, and regulatory engagement.

-• Most relevant to Tranche 2 entities: Law firms, accountants, real estate, trust and company service providers, and dealers in precious metals and stones preparing for AUSTRAC regulation from 2026.
+- Most relevant to Tranche 2 entities: Law firms, accountants, real estate, trust and company service providers, and dealers in precious metals and stones preparing for AUSTRAC regulation from 2026.

-What is an Australian Government body
+What is an Australian Government Body

 AUSTRAC defines an Australian Government body as any government, agency or authority of the Commonwealth of Australia or a state or territory of Australia.
 AUSTRAC links this to section 5 of the Anti Money Laundering and Counter Terrorism Financing Act 2006.

-In plain terms, it covers public sector bodies at federal, state, and territory level.
+In terms, it covers public sector bodies at federal, state, and territory level.
 It does not simply mean a business that feels official, or a private organisation that works closely with government.
 In compliance, definitions like this matter because your procedures must use legal terms consistently.
 That consistency supports defensibility, training, and audit outcomes.

-Why this term matters for Tranche 2 compliance in Australia
+Why this Term Matters for Tranche 2 Compliance in Australia

 Tranche 2 entities often interact with government bodies more than they realise.
 Examples include dealing with land registries, courts, ASIC related filings, revenue offices, licensing authorities, and regulators.
 When you are preparing your AML CTF framework, you will likely reference government bodies when describing:

-• The types of documents you accept and how you validate them
+- The types of documents you accept and how you validate them

-• The sources you use for verification and corroboration
+- The sources you use for verification and corroboration

-• The escalation pathways where a matter involves official requests or investigations
+- The escalation pathways where a matter involves official requests or investigations

-• How you respond to AUSTRAC engagement and reforms guidance
+- How you respond to AUSTRAC engagement and reforms guidance

 AUSTRAC has been explicit that reforms are being staged, with enrolment opening for newly regulated sectors from 31 March 2026 and obligations starting for Tranche 2 entities from 1 July 2026.
 This creates a practical planning window.